Changing a habit often takes longer than we think. Habits, AKA reinforced behaviors, die hard.

 This behavior on both of their parts reminded me for the hundredth time that behaviors with a reinforcement history stick around.
 If your power goes out, how many times do you still flip the light switch when you go into another room?
 Lots, right?
 I think the longest my power has ever been out was four days, and my habit of flipping switches was still strong on Day 4.
 I would be slightly surprised when nothing happened.
 “Oh yeah!
 That doesn’t work anymore!”

-So when your dog has had a behavior that worked for him for his whole life, keep habits and reinforcement history in mind.
+So when your dog has had a behavior that worked for him for his whole life, keep that in mind.
+Dogs have behavioral habits just as we do.
 If the dog continues to perform the old behavior now and then, even though you have trained something new, he is not “blowing you off.”
 He likely has a long-term habit to change.
 Remember Clara and how she continued an unreinforced behavior twice a day for two weeks.

 There was another joke on me.
 After starting this post, I decided to film Clara still running to her “old” eating location so I could do a before and after video when she finally changed over.
 However, when I put up a camera, dammit if she didn’t stay on the mat and wait for a cue.
 For the first time in a couple of years, she stayed on her mat without releasing herself.
 I knew putting up a camera tended to change my dogs’ behavior, but I hadn’t realized how much!